debOliveira/controlSystems/README.md

 3. Self-tuning regulator
 4. Non-linear modelling based on [MOAB by Microsoft](https://microsoft.github.io/moab/)
 5. Extended Kalman filter
-6. Feedback linearization based on a Parrot Mambo model
+6. Feedback linearization based on a Parrot Mambo model _(still ongoing)_

 Each experiment folder contains a script folder and the report PDF, HTML and MATLAB LiveScript (`.mlx`) file.